 Approval Requirement.
-The approval requirements for amending CC&Rs are found in the CC&Rs (usually toward the end of the document).
+Approval requirements for amending CC&Rs are found in the CC&Rs (usually toward the end of the document).
+If a set of CC&Rs does not have an amendment provision, the Davis-Stirling Act provides a default method for approval.
 As provided for in Civil Code §4270, CC&R amendments and restatements are effective upon completion of the following:

 (1) The amendment has been approved by the percentage of members required by the declaration and any other person whose approval is required by the declaration.